 This hands-on course will consist of nine 3 hour lecture/lab sessions for a total of 27 hours.
 Topics include: Introduction to Programmable Logic Controllers (PLC), terminology, Variable Frequency Dives (VFD), program writing, and troubleshooting.
 By the end of this course, the student will be able to write, program and test multiple programs using the PLC, VFD, and other associated control devices.
 This course will consist of a series of nine 3 hour classes that will be offered through the Harford County Electrical Contractors Association and Harford Community College.
 2.7 Continuing Education Units (CEU) and a certificate will be awarded upon completion.
 Due to lab and equipment constraints, class size is limited to 12 students.
 Pre-requisite: Basic Industrial Motor Control and print reading or Journeyman Electrician/Plant training electrical designation/experience.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This course will enable students to learn the terminology, basic electrical skills, and the use of hand tools and electrical materials.
 Students will cover basic electrical theory and perform basic mathematical computations, learn layout for installation, repair of electrical fixtures, installation of fixtures, basic wiring, light fixtures, safety procedures, and more.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 8:00 AM - 12:00 PM